-In a crowded marketplace customer mood may be everything.
+In a crowded marketplace you must create the right customer mood.
 There may be little to differentiate one product from another.
 So we go with the brand we trust.
 The one we feel provides the most value.
 Trust has both an emotional and a logical dimension.

 Even if we’re not engaging directly with a person when they’re contemplating a purchase.
 We may still have a website, an advertisement or an in-store display.
 Whichever it is, we still engage with our customers emotions and mood because that’s what humans are programmed to do.
 Although we think of ourselves as rational, weighing up the pros and cons of a particular purchasing decision.
 It is often the brand personality rather than a specific benefit that is the key lever in our buying decision.

 - Equally, your brand should express a personality; because a personality is founded on emotion and engages people by acting as a mirror to their own emotions.

 Thus, your design needs a personality, while your copy has two objectives: to make consumers feel something and then to propel them to act on those emotions.
 Once you have identified the target audience and segmented them into relevant groups (it’s not one-size-fits-all), you need to consider what the emotional triggers might be that will help you connect with them as individuals.

 Here are five ideas (there are others – contact us if you’d like to know more) for making that vital connection:

 Trust – This is a hot one, especially after the financial crisis and a decade or more of mis-selling scandals.
 We increasingly buy from trusted brands.

 Value – Value is essential.
 It is not the same as price and doesn’t mean you are the cheapest on the market – you can add value in many ways.

 Belonging – People are tribal, and consumers often purchase a product to feel part of a specific group.
 Can you make customers feel part of your family?